 - The Memory Page - extremely useful, a large amount of information is given & is easily located, includes tutorials, tip & tricks, further reading & study and activities

-Useful learning activities covering how to evaluate the use of time, identify priorities, and how to gain the most from your time.
+- Time Management (University of Surrey) - useful learning activities covering how to evaluate the use of time, identify priorities, and how to gain the most from your time

 - The University of Leicester has a wealth of information on delivering better presentations, including an On-line Educational Resource (OER) on Presentation Skills and a useful video giving a quick summary of key skills for giving presentations

 - The Seven Steps of the Research Process (Cornell University Library) - useful for literature reviews

 Using the Internet